 As events are produced and consumed, the local persistence of the microservices are updated so that the changes are immediately available to their consumers.
 Data persistence to underlying master data is considered to be eventually consistent.
 This decouples large monolithic data stores from end user applications providing for highly performant applications.
 This decoupling also allows back end systems to change at a slower rate and provides the ability to address redundant and legacy back end systems.

 In the same way that data changes applied in the local persistence of the microservice are sent to the downstream data stores, changes that are applied to the downstream data stores must be reflected in the local persistence of the microservice.
-For example a microservice in the cloud may have changes to customer data as provided by a system of engagement while an on prem legacy customer data store may have changes applied from on prem legacy application that manages customer data.
+For example a microservice in the cloud may have changes to customer data as provided by a system of engagement while an on-prem legacy customer data store may have changes applied from on-prem legacy application that manages customer data.

 Event driven Architecture can also be applied to push events up from legacy systems to on cloud microservices.
-This provides for data consistency and persistence during a transformation to cloud and taking into account some on prem systems may be required to support different stakeholders or capabilities.
-The data must be persisted between the two data stores and the events created in cloud and on prem must also be persisted so each system, cloud and on prem, can react to the events.
+This provides for data consistency and persistence during a transformation to cloud and taking into account some on-prem systems may be required to support different stakeholders or capabilities.
+The data must be persisted between the two data stores and the events created in cloud and on prem must also be persisted so each system, cloud and on-prem, can react to the events.

 References